Have you tried to search for statistics on cancer in Singapore?

 But these are the facts:

-- Age-standardised incidence rates for females are increasing fast and is marginally lesser than males
+- Age-standardised incidence rates for females are increasing fast and is only marginally lower than males

-- Crude incidence rates have already surpassed males
+- Crude incidence rates for females have already surpassed males

-Would this trend continue?
+How would this play out in the future?
 Only time will tell.

-6) The Chinese Accounted for 82.5% of All Cancer Cases
+7) Chinese in Singapore Accounted for 82.5% of All Cancer Cases

 There are 3 major ethnic groups in Singapore: Chinese, Malays and Indians.